konumaru/dotfiles/README.md

 - Change font of powershell `Consolas` to `MS ゴシック`
   - This is the operation required to display Japanese.

+Execute the following from a command prompt run with administrative privileges.

 ```ps1
 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/konumaru/dotfiles/main/bin/setup.ps1')
 ```